A REVIEW ON READING THEORIES AND ITS IMPLICATION TO THE TEACHING OF READING

 Ausubel (cited in Omaggio, 1993: 58), made an important distinction between meaningful learning and rote learning.
-An example of rote learning is simply memorizing lists of isolated words or rules in a new language, where the information becomes temporary and subject to loss.
-Meaningful learning, on the other hand, occurs when new information is presented in a relevant context and is related to what the learner already knows, so that it can be easily integrated into one’s existing cognitive structure.
+An example of rote learning is simply memorizing lists of isolated words or rules in a new language, where the information becomes temporary and subject to lose.
+Meaningful learning, on the other hand, occurs when new information is presented in a relevant context and is related to what the learner already knows so that it can be easily integrated into one’s existing cognitive structure.
 A learning that is not meaningful will not become permanent.
-This emphasis on meaning eventually informed the top-down approach to L2 learning, and in the 1960s and 1970s there was an explosion of teaching methods and activities that strongly considered the experience and knowledge of the learner.
+This emphasis on meaning eventually informed the top-down approach to L2 learning, and in the 1960s and 1970s, there was an explosion of teaching methods and activities that strongly considered the experience and knowledge of the learner.

 Another theory closely related to top-down processing called schema theory also had a major impact on reading instruction.
 It describes in detail how the background knowledge of the learner interacts with the reading task and illustrates how a student’s knowledge and previous experience with the world is crucial to deciphering a text.
-The ability to use this schemata, or background knowledge, plays a fundamental role in one’s trial to comprehend a text.
+The ability to use these schemata, or background knowledge, plays a fundamental role in one’s trial to comprehend a text.

 Schema theory is based on the notion that past experiences lead to the creation of mental frameworks that help a reader make sense of new experiences.
 Smith (1994: 14) calls schemes the “extensive representations of more general patterns or regularities that occur in our experience”.
-For instance one’s generic scheme of an airplane will allow him to make sense of airplane he has not previously flied with.
+For instance, one’s generic scheme of an airplane will allow him to make sense of airplane he has not previously flown with.
 This means that past experiences will be related to new experiences, which may include the knowledge of “objects, situations, and events as well as knowledge of procedures for retrieving, organizing and interpreting information” (Kucer, 1987: 31).
-Anderson (1994: 469) presents research showing that recall of information in a text is affected by the reader’s schemata and explains that “a reader comprehends a message when he is able to bring to mind a schema that gives account of the objects and events described in the message”.
+Anderson (1994: 469) presents research showing that recall of information in a text is affected by the reader’s schemata and explains that “a reader comprehends a message when he is able to bring to mind a schema that gives an account of the objects and events described in the message”.
 Comprehension is the process of “activating or constructing a schema that provides a coherent explanation of objects and events mentioned in a discourse” (Anderson, 1994: 473).
 For Anderson and Pearson (1988: 38), comprehension is the interaction between old and new information.
 They emphasize: “To say that one has comprehended a text is to say that she has found a mental ‘home’ for the information in the text, or else that she has modified an existing mental home in order to accommodate that new information”.
 Therefore, a learner’s schemata will restructure itself to accommodate new information as that information is added to the system (Omaggio, 1993).

 Content and formal schemata